 Story of Ruth and Boaz

-Ruth began working a field that “as it turned out” 2:3 (or in other words– God worked out an amazing plan!) belonged to a relative of Naomi’s on her husband’s side.
-The man’s name was Boaz, and he noticed Ruth when he entered his field.
-The foreman told Boaz about Ruth’s status and informed him of her tremendous work ethic.
+Ruth began working in the field of Boaz, “as it turned out” (2:3) -or in other words– God worked out an amazing plan!- who was a relative of Naomi’s on her husband’s side.
+Boaz notices Ruth when he enters his field.
+The foreman told Boaz about Ruth’s care for Naomi, her widow status, and her tremendous work ethic.

-Boaz offered Ruth his protection in his fields, comfort, and even a lunch!
+In response, Boaz offered Ruth his protection in his fields, comfort, a plentiful meal, and this blessing:

 Ruth worked hard all day and went home with about 30 pounds of barley to give to Naomi; as well as her “leftovers” from lunch.
 Her bounty amazed Naomi, who asked Ruth who took notice of her.